FRRouting/frr/doc/user/pim.rst

 This table is fully separate from the default unicast table.
 However, RPF lookup can include the unicast table.

-.. clicmd:: ip mroute PREFIX NEXTHOP [DISTANCE]
+.. clicmd:: ip mroute PREFIX NEXTHOP [DISTANCE] [description DESCRIPTION]

    Adds a static route entry to the Multicast RIB.
 This performs exactly as the ``ip route`` command, except that it inserts the route in the Multicast RIB